erlang/otp/erts/emulator/internal_doc/PTables.md

 we are only read locking.
 Instead of using such an rwlock, we have our own implementation of reader optimized rwlocks which keeps track of reader threads in separate thread specific cache lines.
-This in order to avoid contention on a singe cache line.
+This in order to avoid contention on a single cache line.
 As long as we only do read lock operations, threads only need to read a global cache line and modify its own cache line, and by this minimize communication between involved processors.
 The iterating BIFs are normally very infrequently